May 20th, 2019

-- Cell regeneration (which has anti-aging benefits).
 Autophagy, which is the destruction of damaged or redundant cellular components is heightened when you fast.
-So taking a break from food helps your body recycle old cells into new ones.
+So taking a break from food helps your body recycle old cells into new ones (meaning anti-aging benefits).

-- More energy for daily tasks (because it isn’t being ‘used up’ on digestion)
+You will have more energy for daily tasks because it isn’t being ‘used up’ on digestion.

 When you eat your body has to put some of its energy into digesting that food.
 When there’s none in there the body can send more energy to your brain, giving you more mental clarity.

 A TYPICAL IF DAY